 Field experience is a requirement for all WFSC degree options and can be obtained by completing an internship, studying abroad, or doing research with a professor.
 By completing a field experience, students have the opportunity to use the skills they have learned in a real world environment.
 Students can see a list of available opportunities on the WFSC Job Board.

-Students will need to complete 136 work hours in an experience relating to wildlife or fisheries.
+Students will need to complete 136 work hours in an internship relating to wildlife or fisheries.
 The internship requires the approval of WFSC Advising Office prior to the start date.
-Internship agreement forms are recommended to be turned into the WFSC Advising Office by the following deadlines.
+Internship Agreement forms should be submitted to the WFSC Advising Office by the deadlines below.
+Your advisor will enroll you in WFSC 484, your internship course credit, for the semester requested.
+Students should request enrollment in WFSC 484 within one semester after the completion of the internship.
 Any forms submitted after the deadlines are not guaranteed to be processed.

 December 1 for Spring Internships

 Many opportunities are available to travel around the world through Texas A&M University.
 The Study Abroad Programs Office provides advising on trips sponsored by departments all over campus and has up to date lists of new programs and trips being offered.
 As their motto says, “Go Away” on a study abroad trip!

 Each year the department sponsors a trip visiting the Caribbean since the 1980’s.
 Research topics emphasize terrestrial, freshwater and marine vertebrate research and both basic and applied topics focused on insects.
 For more information, visit dominica.tamu.edu or studyabroad.tamu.edu.